Donte Deayon

-Donte Deayon (born January 28, 1994) is an American former professional football cornerback.
-He played college football at Boise State, and was signed by the New York Giants as an undrafted free agent in 2016 before signing with the Los Angeles Rams in 2018.
+Donte Deayon (born January 28, 1994) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Boise State Broncos, and was signed by the New York Giants as an undrafted free agent in 2016 before signing with the Los Angeles Rams in 2018.

 College career

 Deayon played college football for the Boise State Broncos, as a 150-pound cornerback.
 He was named to the All-Mountain West Second-team for three straight seasons.